Majestic Santa Rita Mountains Southeast Of Tucson

 The Santa Rita Mountains are 40 miles southeast of Tucson.
 The Santa Rita Mountains are 26 miles long.
 The range runs from north to south/southeast.
 At their southern end they combine with the Patagonia Mountains.

 On Tucson’s far south side, the scenic Santa Rita Mountains are a biodiversity hotspot.
 They are an important habitat for many species of birds, reptiles, amphibians, and bees.

 Madera Canyon is a world-famous spot for bird watching.
 But it is also provides hiking trails.
 In the lower canyon include paved, handicap-accessible trails and gentle walking paths.

 In the upper canyon, trails are steep and rugged as they move to the top of 9,453-foot Mt.
 Wrightson.
 This peak is the highest point in the range and the highest point in the Tucson area.

 It is higher than Mt.
 Lemmon by 300 feet.

 The Fred Lawrence Whipple Observatory ( part of the Smithsonian Institution) can be found on nearby Mount Hopkins.

 The stream-fed canyons support an amazing amount of plant and wildlife.
-Many montane Mexican plants are found that grow nowhere else north of the border.
+Mexican plants that grow nowhere else north of the border are in this area.